finxter/AI-Engineering-Learning-Resources/README.md

 # AI Engineering Learning Resources

-These resources were curated from various GitHub repositories and online sources to help you deepen your understanding of AI engineering, prompting, and related fields.
+AI engineering is the most important job description of our times because AI engineers deploy the already existing models in the real world for the benefit of all humanity.
+The goal of this resource guide is to help you deepen your understanding of AI engineering, prompting, and related fields.
+I have curated these resources from various GitHub repositories, Reddit, X, and other online sources.

+If you like stuff like this, also check out my [free email newsletter](https://blog.finxter.com/) - more than 150,000 upcoming AI engineers are already subscribed!

 ## Courses and Guides
 - [AI Engineering Academy](https://academy.finxter.com) Full Program to becoming an AI engineer, affordable with downloadable course certificates.